 Our founding members include professional designer Gruffy, and he came up with the first PH UK kit.
 It had the name written discreetly on the front but the larger letters on the rear pocket were replaced by asterisks, to save the blushes of any parents whose children tried to read it out loud in front of the vicar.
 All that remained was to apply for affiliation with the national cycling federations.

-Rather selfishly though, our secretary Pablo then went and got himself smashed up by a hit and run driver whilst riding into work and, incredibly, put being hospitalised and learning to walk again ahead of paperwork.
+Rather selfishly though, our secretary Pablo then went and got himself kocked off by a hit and run driver whilst riding into work and, incredibly, put being hospitalised and learning to walk again ahead of paperwork.
 You just can’t get the staff.
 In the time his rehab took the space between the H and the U somehow got forgotten, and the BC application subsequently went in as PHUK.
-Which triggered their automated naughty word alarm.
+Which, as you would predict, triggered their automated naughty word alarm.
 At that point our card was marked.
-The pussy was out of the sack, and inserting the space now wasn’t going to let us slip him back in.
+The pussy was out of the sack, and inserting the space now wasn’t going to let us slip the old chap back in.
 Any alternative name we put forward now was going to be manually vetted.

 Discussion turned to whether to keep the existing kit design, with Cranks written in place of PHUK, or whether the need to re-order afforded the opportunity to have a completely new design.
 Gruffy was given as many conflicting briefs as there were club members, and was anyway already flat out, dividing his time between getting married, doing rather well at ultra-racing, and meeting deadlines on design work that actually paid.